Ensembles provably learn equivariance through data augmentation: Convolutions with asymmetric filters and C4 -invariance

 The last point opens up a route to prove that there are no representations $\rho_1$ at all that makes $\calLas$ invariant under the corresponding lifted representation: If we show that if $\rho_1$ is a representation for which $\rho(g)\calLas\sse \calLas$ for all $g$, then it must be as in \eqref{eq:prodrep}, then we are by the previous discussion done.
 This is the purpose of the following theorem.

-\begin{theorem} Let $N\geq 3$, and let $C_4$ act through $\rhorot$ on $X$.
-If $\rho_1$ is a representation such that $\calLas$ is $G$-invariant under the lifted representation, it must be as in \eqref{eq:prodrep}.
-Since no such representations make $\calLas$ $G$-invariant, there are no representations of $C_4$ on $X_1$ that make $\calLas$ $G$-invariant. \end{theorem} \begin{proof}
+\begin{theorem}[Asymmetric CNNs are not invariant under action of $C_4$] Let $N\geq 3$, and let $C_4$ act through $\rhorot$ on $X$.
+If $\rho_1$ is a representation such that $\calLas$ is $\rho$-invariant under the lifted representation, it must be as in \eqref{eq:prodrep}.
+Since no such representations make $\calLas$ $\rho$-invariant, there are no representations of $C_4$ on $X_1$ that make $\calLas$ $\rho$-invariant. \end{theorem} \begin{proof}

 For any representation $\rho_1$ on $X_1$, we have